jasancheg/j-screenshots-tool/README.md

 - find visual differences in the most efficient, fast and safe way
 - build projects and lists that you can reuse to perform Unit Test in your site
 - use your lists to perform QA processes with just one click
-- set your test at a specific time
+- set your tests to a specific date and time
 - nice user interface

 (currently working on it...)